webtui/webtui/docs/src/pages/start/ascii-boxes.md

 The `box-` utility utilizes CSS `::before` and `::after` pseudo-elements to mimic a boxes drawn with ASCII [Box-drawing characters](https://en.wikipedia.org/wiki/Box-drawing_characters)

-Below is an example of what you can do with the box utility:
+Below is an example of what the box utility is capable of:

 ![box-demo.png](../../assets/box-demo.png)